aryangupta701/django-monitoring-restro/readme.md

 ## Pre-requisites

-In data folder add -
+In the data folder add -

 - Menuhours.csv